Yuanzhuangac/academicblog/content/project/Actuarial-modelling/index.md

 ## 1. 课本 Textbook and References

 Philip J. Boland.
 Statistical and Probabilistic Methods in Actuarial Science.
-2007, CRC Press. [download](https://yuanzhuang.xyz/uploads/Statistical%20and%20Probabilistic%20Methods%20in%20Actuarial%20Science.pdf) here
+2007, CRC Press. [[Download](https://yuanzhuang.xyz/uploads/Statistical%20and%20Probabilistic%20Methods%20in%20Actuarial%20Science.pdf)]

 ## 2. 第一课：R语言 A First Course of R